Course Syllabus

 F: 59% or Below

 Learning Materials: Since we are lucky enough to provide laptops for all students, much of our work will be completed electronically.
-However, students need to come prepared, daily, with the following items:
+However, students need to come prepared, daily, with the following items (not coming prepared consistently could impact a student’s citizenship grade):

-• *A three-ring binder (1-2 inches should be plenty big enough) to keep important course documents, reading notes, work that is currently being completed, or work that has been passed back.
+- A three-ring binder (size 2 inch should be sufficient) to keep important course documents, reading notes, work that is currently being completed, or work that has been passed back.
 (I cannot emphasize how important this is.
-Students who bring a binder for this course to class and keep it organized will do better grade wise and on the AP test than those who do not.
-It will also become a useful resource for review as the AP test gets closer.
-If you cannot get a binder for whatever reason, please talk to me, and I can figure out a way to get you/your student one.
+Students bring a binder for this course to class and who keep it organized will do better grade wise and on the AP test than those who do not.
+It will also become a useful resource for review as the AP test approaches.
+If you cannot get a binder for whatever reason, please talk to me, and I can figure out a way to get you/your student one.)

-• *The reading material necessary to participate in class.
-We utilize the AMSCO Advanced Placement World History : Modern textbook published by Perfection Learning.)
-(A copy will be loaned out to students that they will need to return at the end of the year).
+- The reading material necessary to participate in class.
+We utilize the AMSCO Advanced Placement US History textbook published by Perfection Learning) OR The American Pageant published by CENGAGE Learning.
+A copy will be loaned out to students that they will need to return at the end of the year).
 Students can keep their textbooks at home to complete their reading assignments, and I will have a classroom set available in case we need to use the textbook in class.
+(The AMSCO Textbook is for students who want less to read with the same essential content.
+The American Pageant is for students who have more time and want a more in depth, traditional textbook option).

-Homework: While I believe that most challenging work should be completed in the classroom where I am available to help students, the nature of this college level course necessitates students completing a significant amount of content work outside of class (content meaning the “what happened in history” part of the course).
-While, for the most part, I will not grade their reading notes that they complete outside of class, they will be able to use those notes on assessments as an incentive to complete them (at least at the beginning of the year).
-However, I realize that students have other classes they have work to complete for, as well as lives outside of school.
-Therefore, my goal is to create a schedule that allows students to complete any homework assignments within a 40–60-minute time frame each week.
-(Students will have 20-30 minutes of homework between the times they see me in class).
+Homework: While I believe that most challenging work should be completed in the classroom where I am available to help students, the nature of this college level course necessitates students complete some of the of content work outside of class (content meaning the “what happened in history” part of the course).
+While I will not grade their reading notes that they complete outside of class, they will be able to use those notes on assessments as an incentive to complete them (at least at the beginning of the year), and only students who can show me completed notes will be able to retake assessments.
+However, I realize that I cannot treat this exactly like a college class for a variety reasons.
+Every year, I have tried to become more and more efficient with our time based on what I have learned is essential to student learning and doing well on the AP exam, and most of the time, the workload outside of class will be around 30 minutes a week.
+(That is not an exact number, some students might take less time than that on homework, others might take more).
 If that is too much to handle, please refer to the class expectations section.
 With that said, if you find your student is consistently spending more than an hour completing work outside of class each week, please have them talk to me--I am serious about not wanting to overwhelm them.

 Late Work and Retakes: Since my grading is heavily weighted towards assessments and students demonstrating what they have learned, I will give students every opportunity to demonstrate mastery of a standard even if it occurs later than others.
-Because of this, I will accept late work with no penalty up to the date a given unit of study ends (I will keep students and parents aware of when this would occur).
-In addition, students can retake any assessment or resubmit any essay/project without penalty as long as they complete any necessary remedial work.
-For example, if a student wanted to retake a quiz or end of unit assessment, they would first need to show me the notes they took on outside reading and complete any assignments related to the assessment before I would allow them to do a retake.
+Because of this, I will accept late work with no penalty up to the date a given unit of study ends (I will keep students and parents aware of when this would occur.
+Generally speaking, there is a hard deadline at midterm and the end of the term).
+In addition, students can retake any assessment or resubmit any essay/project without penalty if they complete any necessary remedial work as long as it happens before the deadline for work to be completed by.
+If a student wanted to retake a quiz or end of unit assessment, they would first need to show me the notes they took on outside reading and complete any assignments related to the assessment before I would allow them to do a retake.
 Depending on how students did on the initial assessment, a retake might be taking the whole assessment over again, completing only the parts they struggled with, or even reviewing assessments one on one with me so that we can use them as a learning experience.

-Extra Credit: Since students will have opportunities to turn in late work and retake assessments without penalty and because I want their grade based on what they have learned, I usually do not give extra credit opportunities.
+Extra Credit: Since students will have opportunities to turn in late work and retake assessments without penalty and because I want their grade based on what they have learned, I will not give extra credit opportunities.
 This is in alignment with Viewmont High School’s move towards standards-based grading.
-However, I will give students ways to earn back points on assessments through viewing films or gamified competitions.
+However, I will give students ways to earn back points on assessments through a variety of enrichment opportunities like viewing films, gamified competitions, responding to extra readings, etc. While I will provide some structured enrichment opportunities throughout the year, students should tell me when they do anything on their own to engage with the content and make connections beyond what is required so that I can find a way to reward them.

 Absences: Regular attendance will be a key component to success in my class.
 Typically, students that struggle in this class are chronically absent or constantly distracted when attending.
 Students are encouraged to attend as much as possible, but there will undoubtedly be occasions where they are forced to miss.
 I will post anything and everything we do in class on Canvas for students who are not able to attend, and I will be available to communicate with students who are not able to attend class as much as possible.
 I also post a week at a glance schedule on my Canvas homepage with a link to the forecasted schedule for the entire term.
 Wednesday mornings will also become an extremely important day as far as working with students goes.